Virginia Tech vs. LSU Predictions & Picks - Women's NCAA Tournament Final Four

 Virginia Tech Performance Insights

-- Virginia Tech is averaging 68.9 points per game this season in conference matchups, which is 3.5 fewer points per game than its season average (72.4).

-- The Hokies are posting 75.5 points per game in home games.
-In road games, they are averaging 67.1 points per contest.
+- Virginia Tech's offense has been less productive in ACC games this season, tallying 68.9 points per contest, compared to its overall average of 72.4 PPG.

+- Offensively, the Hokies have fared better when playing at home this year, averaging 75.5 points per game, compared to 67.1 per game when playing on the road.

-- Virginia Tech surrenders 53.2 points per game in home games this year, compared to 61.9 when playing on the road.
+- Defensively, Virginia Tech has been better in home games this year, allowing 53.2 points per game, compared to 61.9 on the road.

-- On offense, the Hokies have had a tough time putting the ball in the basket over their last 10 games, scoring 68.9 points per contest over that stretch compared to the 72.4 they've put up over the course of this year.
+- In their last 10 games, the Hokies have been putting up 68.9 points per contest, an average that's a little lower than the 72.4 they've scored over the course of the 2022-23 season.

+- The Lady Tigers have a +853 scoring differential, topping opponents by 25.1 points per game.
+They're putting up 81.8 points per game, fifth in college basketball, and are allowing 56.7 per outing to rank 23rd in college basketball.

 © 2023 Data Skrive.
 All rights reserved.